doc-detective/doc-detective/README.md

 ### Start recording

 Start recording the current browser viewport.
 Must be followed by a `stopRecording` action.
-Supported extensions: .mp4
+Supported extensions: .mp4, .gif

+**Note:** `.gif` format is **not** recommended.
+Because of file format and encoding differences, `.gif` files tend to be ~6.5 times larger than `.mp4` files, and with lower visual fidelity.
+But if `.gif` is a hard requirement for you, it's here.
+Creating `.gif` files requires `ffmpeg` installed on the machine that runs `doc-unit-test` and also creates  `.mp4` files of the recordings.

 Format: